iewaij/data-analytics-bank-marketing/docs/content/03_data_preparation.md

 X_test = encode_preprocessor.transform(X_test)
 ```

 Preprocessing pipeline can be extended according to our needs.
-For example, we might need one-hot encode categorical features and standardize numerical features after transforming categorical and boolean features into numeric values.
+For example, we might need one-hot to encode categorical features and standardize numerical features after transforming categorical and boolean features into numeric values.

 ```python
 from sklearn.preprocessing import StandardScaler